MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: MAUD: A Legal NLP Dataset for Merger Agreement Understanding

 \paragraph{Rare Answers Dataset.} The rare answers dataset contains 3,680 examples that have rare answers to a question.
 Legal experts made small edits to texts in the main dataset to create deal points with rare answers.
 See Appendix \ref{appendix:labeling process} for an example edit.
 We introduced the rare answers dataset to ameliorate imbalanced answer distributions in the main dataset.
 In particular, some answers in the main dataset appear in fewer than 3 contracts, making a train-dev-test split impossible.

 \paragraph{Train, Dev, and Test Splits.} We construct the train-dev-test split as follows.
 We reserve a random 20\% of the combined main and abridged datasets as the test split.
 The remaining main and abridged examples are combined with the rare answers data, and then split 80\%-20\% to form the train and dev splits.
 All splits are stratified by deal point question-answer pairs.
+Since each question belongs to one category, it follows that category proportions are also balanced across splits.

 To avoid data leakage due to main dataset and abridged dataset examples having overlapping text and the same answer, we always split the main examples first and then place abridged examples from the same contract in the same split.